jrandj/redhat/README.md

     * *systemctl* is the primary command for interaction with systemd.

     * To boot into a custom target the *e* key can be pressed at the GRUB2 menu, and the desired target specified using systemd.unit.
-After editing press *Ctrl+x* to boot into the target state.
+After editing press *ctrl+x* to boot into the target state.
 To boot into the emergency target:
         ```shell
         systemd.unit=emergency.target
         ```